When I work with encaustics, I paint with beeswax, a torch, razors, my fingers, and often – as I light another flame – pure adrenaline.

 Since her early teens she was most content when she had a piece of fabric and a needle in her hands.
-Needlepoint was introduced to her when she was in her late 20’s and she has been exploring that medium as art ever since.
+Over her lifetime she has created hundreds of one-of-a-kind abstract needlepoint designs which have drawn critical acclaim and have provided her with the foundation for artistic explorations in other mediums.

 While still in high school Connie’s passion for art and her eye for design were evident.
 Her teacher, the well-known artist George Douris, kept encouraging her and assisted her in assembling a portfolio of work that would get her accepted as a student into the Philadelphia College of Art.
 Fortunately she quickly realized that the academic world did not fit with her idea of how she was best suited to learn.

 At the age of 18 she set out to explore the world of art with Irving Stone’s novel, “The Agony and the Ecstasy: A Biographical Novel of Michelangelo” in one hand, and tickets to sail to Europe on her own in the other.
-Her goal was to personally view and study as many sculptures and masterpieces as she could that were mentioned in the book.
-During her trip to Europe she traveled 11 countries, learned another language, visited the most famous museums, viewed the art of the masters, learned about self-sufficiency, and had her 19th birthday.
+Her goal was to personally view and study as many sculptures and masterpieces as she could that were mentioned in Stone’s biographical novel.
+During her trip to Europe she traveled 11 countries, learned another language, visited the world’s most famous museums, viewed the art of the masters, learned about self-sufficiency, and celebrated her 19th birthday.

 For over 50 years Connie Pickering Stover has been a graphic designer, web designer/developer and entrepreneur.
 She is now retired from her careers and, as a self-taught artist, has finally found the time and space to pursue her life-long passion for creating encaustic art in her own Ann Arbor, Michigan studios.

 She has one son, Aaron Kellner, whose amazing geometric sculptures have been collected by patrons all over the world.